coderedcorp/coderedcms/docs/getting_started/tutorial02.rst

 Adding cards to the home page
 -----------------------------

-Next, let's say my company offers three different services, and I'd like to add three uniformly-sized cards on the home page representing that.
+Next, let's say my company offers three different baked goods, and I'd like to add three uniformly-sized cards on the home page representing that.
 Go back to the tab with the home page editor.
 All the way at the bottom of the page, click the "+" icon directly below the "Hero Unit" block.
 This will add a new block directly below the hero unit.